akehir/noto-emoji-icons/README.md

-# Angular Lazy Loaded SVG Icons Library with RPGAwesome Icons
+# Angular Lazy Loaded SVG Icons Library with Noto Emoji Icons

 Use the cool emoji from Noto in your app, fully tree-shaked and only loaded when necessary.
 Injected into the dom, and therefore IE compatible.